bmp-dot/nutanixapibootcamp/api_image_list/api_image_list.rst

 #.
 Click Send to submit the v3 API call

   - The intent response provides an array of image resources, similar to GET on one entity
+  - Take note of the uuid for the W2019Sysprep disk image in the metadata section
-  - Note the uuid of the Ubuntu 16.10 Desktop image in the metadata section
+  - Take note of the uuid for the CentOS-7-x86_64-Generic disk image in the metadata section

   .. figure:: images/imageuuid.png